Data Centers in Brașov

 Brașov is classified with a Low (2.9/10) risk score as of September 2025.
 While the overall risk is minimal, specific natural factors require standard engineering precautions.

-Earthquake (6.1): This is a moderate regional concern requiring seismic-rated racks and specific building standards as of September 2025.
+Earthquake (6.1): This is a moderate regional concern requiring seismic-rated racks and specific building standards to protect hardware as of September 2025.

 River Flood (6.1): Facilities are generally built on elevated ground to mitigate risks from local waterways as of September 2025.